 If you later change your mind and wish to allow the individual to participate once again, you may remove someone from the banned list.
 To do so, simply select their name in the list then click the Remove button.

-Show Scoreboard
+Scoreboard

 The Scoreboard offers a wealth of information about all the players connected to the multiplayer session, as well as details on the current game (if one is in progress).
-To view the Scoreboard, select it from the Multiplayer menu, or press the '6' key on the keyboard.